ManifoldScholar/manifold-docusaurus/docs/administering/configuring/integration_settings.md

 ## Facebook

-If this feature is enabled, Manifold will include a "Log in with Facebook" button on the login page.
+If the Facebook OAuth Configuration feature is enabled, Manifold will include a "Log in with Facebook" button on the login page.
 Clicking the button will open a popup that allows users to authenticate using their Facebook account.
 On successful authentication, Manifold will create a user record \(if it is the user's first time logging in\) and an associated identity record.

 These instructions document the process for acquiring OAuth keys from Facebook.
 It's possible that their process has changed since this was written.
-If that's the case, please [open a pull request](https://github.com/ManifoldScholar/manifold-docs/pulls) against our documentation with a correction.
+If that's the case, please [open a pull request](https://github.com/ManifoldScholar/manifold-docusaurus/pulls) against our documentation with a correction.

 ## Requirements